Quick Answer

 The bottom line

 Agents represent a fundamental shift in how we'll handle localization.
-Not "AI helps with translation"—that's old news.
-But "AI autonomously manages your translation workflow"—that's what's coming.
+"AI helps with translation" is old news.
+"AI autonomously manages your translation workflow" is what's coming.

 The teams that figure this out in 2025 will have a significant advantage in 2026.
 They'll ship features globally faster, with fewer translation bugs, and with less localization overhead.